williamchenjun/CS-OpenTK/Chapter 2 - Shaders and Shapes/Section 2.2 - Coordinate Transformation/README.md

 ```

 Let's go through all the new lines:
-- The `uniform` keyword [^1] is used to specify a parameter in the vertex shader that allows communication between the program and the shader.
+- The `uniform` keyword [^1] is used to specify a parameter in the vertex shader that allows communication between the program and the shader without the use of a buffer or VAO.
 They remain constant during the rendering process.
   - `vec2` is a 2D vector.
   - Thus, we defined a variable that will accept input from outside the shader code scope, and it will be a 2D vector that will be our viewport size.
 - The `float nx = aPosition.x / ViewportDims.x * 2.0f - 1.0f` is the formula we specified earlier, and the same thing for `ny`.